simonmichael/hledger_site/src/conversion2.md

 - How much of this applies equally well to currency exchanges, investment purchases, and investment sales, in principle ?
   How much of that commonality should we expose for best UX ?

-- How does this relate to the idea of lot identify, and generating lot subaccounts ?
+- How does this relate to the idea of lot identity, and generating lot subaccounts ?
   Should lot subaccounts exist on the asset(/liability) side, on the equity side, or both ?